-Ultralife Corporation offers products and services including power solutions and communications and electronics systems to customers across the globe in the government, defense and commercial sectors.
-With an emphasis on strong engineering and a collaborative approach to problem solving, we design and manufacture power and communications systems including rechargeable and non-rechargeable batteries, charging systems, communications and electronics systems and accessories and custom-engineered systems.
+Ultralife Corporation offers products and services ranging from power solutions to communications and electronics systems to customers across the globe in the government, defense, and commercial sectors.
+With an emphasis on strong engineering and a collaborative approach to problem solving, we design and manufacture power and communications systems including rechargeable and non-rechargeable batteries, charging systems, communications and electronics systems and accessories and custom-engineered systems related to those product lines.

 We report our results in two operating segments: Battery & Energy Products and Communications Systems.
-The Battery & Energy Products segment includes lithium 9-volt, cylindrical, thin cell and other non-rechargeable batteries, rechargeable batteries, uninterruptable power supplies, charging systems and accessories.
-The Communications Systems segment includes RF amplifiers, power supplies, cable and connector assemblies, amplified speakers, equipment mounts, case equipment, man-portable systems, integrated communication systems for fixed or vehicle applications, and communications and electronics systems design.

-Additional information about our business and products is included in our annual report on Form 10-K for the year ended December 31, 2019.
+The Battery & Energy Products segment includes Lithium 9-volt, cylindrical, thin cell and other non-rechargeable batteries, in addition to rechargeable batteries, uninterruptable power supplies, charging systems and accessories.
+The Communications Systems segment includes RF amplifiers, power supplies, cable and connector assemblies, amplified speakers, equipment mounts, case equipment, man-portable systems, integrated communication systems for fixed or vehicle applications and communications and electronics systems design.
+Additional information about our business and products is included in our Annual Report on Form 10-K for the year ended December 31, 2020.